openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 consistently, the scrum-of-scrums will inform the maintainer with the expectation that their components meet standards within a calendar month.
 If, after a month, the quality issues are not resolved, the maintainer will be removed by the scrum-of-scrums.
-Additionaly, a maintainer who is warned three (3) times in a single calendar year will also be removed.
+Additionally, a maintainer who is warned three (3) times in a single calendar year will also be removed.
 The `program administrators`_ serve as a backstop - any community member may contact them at any time if